-- · Check for activation status and activate Windows as necessary. - Configure the key management server (KMS) and activate Windows. - Format and mount any Amazon EBS volumes and instance store volumes, and map volume names to drive letters. - Synchronize the instance clock with a time server. - Write event log entries to the console to help with troubleshooting. - · Write to the console that Windows is ready. - Display wallpaper information to the desktop background. - Add a custom route to the primary network adapter to enable the following IP addresses when multiple NICs are attached: 169.254.169.250, 169.254.169.251, and 169.254.169.254.
+- Configure the key management server (KMS), check for Windows activation status, and activate Windows as necessary. - Format and mount any Amazon EBS volumes and instance store volumes, and map volume names to drive letters. - Write event log entries to the console to help with troubleshooting (this task is disabled by default and must be enabled in order to run at instance start). - · Write to the console that Windows is ready. - Add a custom route to the primary network adapter to enable the following IP addresses when multiple NICs are attached: 169.254.169.250, 169.254.169.251, and 169.254.169.254.
 These addresses are used by Windows Activation and when you access instance metadata.